BJP is leading India to a civil war, says Lalu Prasad Yadav

 The CBI, in the new case, has accused Yadav of taking land from job aspirants in return for employment with the railways.
 The land-grabbing had allegedly taken place when he was the railway minister in the Congress-led United Progressive Alliance government.

-The RJD had alleged that the new case was an attempt to muzzle a strong voice [Yadav’s] and that the CBI’s actions were “completely biased”.
+The RJD had alleged that the new case was an attempt to muzzle a strong voice like Yadav’s and that the CBI’s actions were “completely biased”.